Artifactory's RPM metadata calculation is based on pure Java.

 To allow deploying packages to this repository, set the Default Deployment Repository.

-Artifactory supports using a GPG key to sign RPM metadata for authentication by the YUM client.
+Artifactory supports using a GPG key to sign RPM metadata repositories (not packages) for authentication by the YUM client.

 To generate a pair of GPG keys and upload them to Artifactory, see Managing Signing Keys.